stephenredfield/InstructorResources/TeamsSetup.md

 4. If you want full blown syntax highlighting without dropping a file, you can use the button labeled `</>` in the rich text editor to include a larger portion of code
 5. If you use your Exchange calendar, it's already integrated into Teams.
 You can also use a shared calendar for TA deadlines.
 6. Live events and 'meet now' work great for as-needed video conferencing.
 7. You can add all sorts of use apps to your Teams, tied to individual channels!
 From github integration to Trello or Tasks for management to Onenote or Evernote for notes.
+8. Create assignment-specific channels, to keep conversation focused and easily searchable for those who aren't able to track Teams all day.
-8. Use a Trello Tab to create tasks for TA's to track their duties.
+9. Use a Trello Tab to create tasks for TA's to track their duties.
    - They can mark 'in progress' or 'completed'.
    - You can even do time management allotment for each task.
    - This takes some Week 1 setup time, but afterwards the TA's just update their tasks as needed.
 It shows upon their calendar as when to _start_ and _complete_ tasks by.
-9. Use of Timeneye for time keeping.
+10. Use of Timeneye for time keeping.
    - ULAs can start, pause, and save their timeclock by date and by Project and Phase.
    - This can help with those off-the-cuff (non-office-hours) timekeeping, then be uploaded to mytime.oregonstate.edu later.